lintweaker/mpd-dsd-018/README.md

 13-Nov-13 MPD 0.18.4 released with DSDIFF fix included

-02-Nov-14 Updated to MPD 0.18.9.
+02-Mar-14 Updated to MPD 0.18.9.
 Currently no (real) differences with upstream
 	  MPD.

+08-Mar-14 Added seek support for DSDIFF and DSF DSD decoders